yusinto/ld-redux/README.md

 [![npm version](https://img.shields.io/npm/v/ld-redux.svg?style=flat-square)](https://www.npmjs.com/package/ld-redux) [![npm downloads](https://img.shields.io/npm/dm/ld-redux.svg?style=flat-square)](https://www.npmjs.com/package/ld-redux) [![npm](https://img.shields.io/npm/dt/ld-redux.svg?style=flat-square)](https://www.npmjs.com/package/ld-redux) [![npm](https://img.shields.io/npm/l/ld-redux.svg?style=flat-square)](https://www.npmjs.com/package/ld-redux)

-> **A library to integrate launch darkly feature toggle with react redux** :clap:
+> **A library to integrate launch darkly with react redux** :clap:

+[Launch Darkly](https://launchdarkly.com/faq.html) is a great tool for feature flagging and a/b testing.
+It has a fully capable [client-side javascript sdk](https://github.com/launchdarkly/js-client), so why this package?

+If you use react redux and you want to store your feature flags as part of your redux state, this package will do that for you.
+It does the heavy lifting of:

+ * Fetching your flags from launch darkly.
+ * Storing it in your redux state.
+ * Camel casing your keys so you can use them in code with the dot operator.
+The keys by default are dash separated so you can't do this out of the box with the [official sdk](https://github.com/launchdarkly/js-client).
-Server Sent Events works as well so your app will respond live to feature flag changes without the users having to refresh the browser!
+ * Server Sent Event works as well so your app will respond live to feature flag changes without the users having to refresh the browser!

-More documentation coming soon.

 ## Installation